axelvaldez/radical-companies/_posts/Blog/2022-05-04-radical-companies-for-the-impatient.markdown

       <th>
        <p>Experimental Projects</p></th>
       <td>
        <p>At one point Google got a lot of coverage for their policy of allowing everybody to use 20% of their time to work on side projects and  things like Google News came out of it.
-That was a generous gift from the <SPAN STYLE="FONT-SIZE: SMALLER; ">FIAT</SPAN> owners, but the same owners later took it away.</p>
+That was a generous gift from the <span class="_paradigm">FIAT</span> owners, but the same owners later took it away.</p>
-       <p>For a <SPAN STYLE="FONT-SIZE: SMALLER; ">RADICAL</SPAN> company the equivalent thing would be to put up a &ldquo;20%&rdquo; <span class="_paradigm">BANNERS</span> and co-owners could allocate RADs to it as they see fit.
+       <p style="padding-bottom:0; margin-bottom:0; ">For a <span class="_paradigm">RADICAL</span> company the equivalent thing would be to put up a &ldquo;20%&rdquo; <span class="_paradigm">BANNERS</span> and co-owners could allocate RADs to it as they see fit.
 Or more specifically, a &ldquo;Google News&rdquo; <span class="_paradigm">BANNER</span>s could fund that specific project.</p>
       </td>
      </tr>
      <tr>
       <th>
        <p>Investments</p></th>
       <td>
-       <p>In <SPAN STYLE="FONT-SIZE: SMALLER; ">FIAT</SPAN> businesses the owners can decide whether or not to, say, purchase a new office building.
+       <p style="padding-bottom:0; margin-bottom:0; ">In <span class="_paradigm">FIAT</span> businesses the owners can decide whether or not to, say, purchase a new office building.
 Maybe it is done as a wise investment, or maybe it has more to do with ego, like a pharaoh&rsquo;s pyramid.</p>
-       <p>In a <SPAN STYLE="FONT-SIZE: SMALLER; ">RADICAL</SPAN> company, anybody can put up a &ldquo;New building&rdquo; <span class="_paradigm">BANNER</span>s for co-owners to contribute to the funding of it or not.</p>
+       <p>In a <span class="_paradigm">RADICAL</SPAN> company, anybody can put up a &ldquo;New building&rdquo; <span class="_paradigm">BANNER</span>s for co-owners to contribute to the funding of it or not.</p>
       </td>
      </tr>
     </tbody>
   </table>
   <h3 style="font-size:20px; font-family:Courier New, monospace; "><span class="_paradigm">RADICAL DISTRIBUTION</span>s Include <span class="_paradigm">RETROSPECTIVE</span>s</h3>
-   <p>At a <SPAN STYLE="FONT-SIZE: SMALLER; ">RADICAL</SPAN> Retrospective, members discuss the criteria they used to allocate RADs.
+   <p>At a <span class="_paradigm">RADICAL</span> Retrospective, members discuss the criteria they used to allocate RADs.
 Participation in these Retrospectives is voluntary and members can share as much or as little of their criteria as they like.
 These do not prevent people from making their own decisions, but it serves as a guide.</p>
   <h3 style="font-size:20px; font-family:Courier New, monospace; "><span class="_paradigm">RADICAL DISTRIBUTION</span>s Include Feedback</h3>
    <p>Anybody who wants to can call for a feedback session after a <span class="_paradigm">DISTRIBUTION</span>.
 In particular, people who didn&rsquo;t get anything or significantly less than they expected would want to do this.
 It might be difficult to hear the feedback, but it&rsquo;s the way to grow.
 It can help resolve latent tensions, correct wrong impressions, and get better results in the future.</p>
   <h3 style="font-size:20px; font-family:Courier New, monospace; "><span class="_paradigm">RADICAL DISTRIBUTION</span>s Are Transparent</h3>
-   <p>We don&rsquo;t think that <SPAN STYLE="FONT-SIZE: SMALLER; ">RADICAL DISTRIBUTION</SPAN>s will work without complete transparency.
+   <p>We don&rsquo;t think that <span class="_paradigm">RADICAL DISTRIBUTION</span>s will work without complete transparency.
 In theory, the allocator and recipient could block their identity or the number of <span class="_paradigm">RAD</SPAN>s allocated, but that is fear speaking, limiting our options.
 We don&rsquo;t think that anything less than full disclosure will work.</p>
    <p>Of course, you&rsquo;ll have to figure out what works for you, but hiding any of this information is likely to turn out to be a failure.</p>
   <h3 style="font-size:20px; font-family:Courier New, monospace; "><span class="_paradigm">RAD</span>s Account for the Unaccountable</h3>
    <p><span class="_paradigm">RAD</SPAN>s represent many things other than simple financial value.
 They are not beans, but they can be counted.</p>